-What are BCAAs?
 Branched Chain Amino Acids (BCAAs) are the building blocks of protein that help reduce muscle soreness, encourage muscle growth, and prevent protein breakdown.
-They are comprised of the essential amino acids: leucine, isoleucine, and valine.
-These amino acids are are not metabolized to any significant degree by your liver, meaning they are able to make it to your bloodstream intact to be used by your skeletal muscle.
+They are comprised of three essential amino acids: leucine, isoleucine, and valine.
+These essential amino acids are are not metabolized to any significant degree by your liver, meaning they are able to absorb into your bloodstream to be used by your skeletal muscle.

 Why use BCAA supplements?

-BCAAs role in athletics has been widely studied in relation to sparing muscle mass while dieting, improving immune system function, limiting fatigue, and promoting protein synthesis.
-We’ll be taking a look of the few highlights of BCAA benefits.
+BCAAs’ role in athletics has been widely studied in relation to sparing muscle mass while reducing calorie consumption, improving immune system function, limiting fatigue, and promoting protein synthesis.
+We’ll be digging into the highlights of BCAAs and how proper consumption can give you great benefits.

 Staff writers hard at work